 Track your Student’s Academic Progress

 Did you know that you can track your child’s education on any computer, phone, or tablet?
 In MyStudent, you can track your student’s academic progress.
 View their grades, schedule, test scores, transportation, attendance, and more!
 If your student has an Individualized Education Program (IEP), you can view their student’s recommended services.
 You must be linked to a student in order to view this information.
 See the Adding Students section to learn how to link your student to your account.

 School Based Testing Consent

-Beginning October 2020, we will begin monthly random testing of students and staff in New York City school buildings.
+For Fall 2021, we will continue monthly random testing of students and staff in New York City school buildings.
 Provide consent to test your child for COVID-19 directly through NYCSA.

 You have to add students to the account in order to see more detailed information.
 Once you have done this, you can enjoy all the benefits your NYC Schools Account provides.

 If you do not have a creation code, or the school did not send you a letter about NYCSA, you will have to register in-person or teleconference into a school.
 Use the Find a School tool to get your child’s school’s contact and location information.